Scholarship Program

 Each year, the Sister Islands Association gives one student from each graduating class on Ometepe a scholarship good for all five years required to obtain most degrees in Nicaragua.
 If the student is studying medicine, the scholarship covers the required six years.

-How the program developed
+How the Program Developed

 The Bainbridge-Ometepe Scholarship Program began in 1990 in response to a request from faculty at Instituto Ladislau Chwalbinski, the high school in Altagracia, Ometepe.
 At that time, it was nearly impossible for a high school graduate from Ometepe to study at a university.